bevyengine/bevy/_release-content/release-notes/next-generation-scenes.md

 ## Scene Components

-It has almost been a Bevy developer right of passage to define something like a `Player` component, which has complex behaviors that rely on some larger "scene", and then ask questions like "how to I spawn this all together?" and "how do I write code that can safely assume the whole scene is present?".
+It has almost been a Bevy developer rite of passage to define something like a `Player` component, which has complex behaviors that rely on some larger "scene", and then ask questions like "how do I spawn this all together?" and "how do I write code that can safely assume the whole scene is present?".
 Bevy developers have solved these problems in a variety of creative ways, but there has never been an easy recommended / idiomatic upstream solution.

 BSN solves this problem by making it possible to associate a `Scene` with a `Component` via the `SceneComponent` derive: